ipdechant14/WoW_Customer_Satisfaction/README.md

 ## Tools and Technologies
 - **Python**: For data collection, processing, and Machine Learning.
 - **Jupyter Notebook**: For interactive data exploration and analysis.
+- **Spyder** For writing large modules and repeatable functions and code.
 - **Pandas & NumPy**: For data manipulation and numerical computation.
 - **Matplotlib & Seaborn**: For data visualization.
 - **Scikit-learn & TensorFlow**: For implementing Machine Learning models.